RickG7191/EnderWire-Open/README.md

 ## Files

 ### CAD
 Complete Fusion 360 files are included in the initial release.
 Beware, there a upwards of 100 files in the Fusion 360 Archive (.f3z).
+A complete STEP file is included in the CAD folder.

 ### STLs
 STL files for all components except Stealthburner and Mini12864 are included ini the STL folder.